I have never in my life allowed someone to interview me for days or months on end.

 “What do you think about today’s stars?
 Do you think they put in as much hard work as you did?”

 “I think today’s stars are doing well.
-I like what Justin Timberlake, Britney Spears, and Destiny’s Child do.
+I like what Justin Timberlake, Britney Spears, and Destiny’s Child are doing.
 Usher!
 He’s doing a really great job.
 I had him at my show last year.
-He was a child star, and I think he’s on the right track.”
+He was a child star as well and I think he’s on the right track.”

-“Do you see yourself making any music with these newer artists?”
+“Do you see yourself doing any music with these newer artists?”

 “Maybe someday.
 Right now, I’m taking a break.
 But definitely in the future.”

-“Do you remember when you first discovered you had a special musical talent?”
+“Do you remember when you first discovered you had a special music talent.”

-I sighed and searched for the right words, “my mother… caught me…making my bed one day, and I was singing.
+I sighed and searched for the right words, “my mother… caught me…making my bed one day and I was sining.
 And she said to my father that I could sing and he didn’t want to hear of it.
 You know, he said, um, that ‘Jermaine’s the lead singer, not Michael,’ and Mother said,’ Joe, you really should hear him sing, he can sing.’
 And he goes, ‘no!
-Jermaine’s the lead singer of the group, and that’s it,” I laughed.
+Jermaine’s the lead singer of the group and that’s it,” I laughed.
 It’s so interesting how things work out.
 I admire my brother’s musical ability.
 I always will.
-“She forced him to listen to me, and once he listened to me, and from that moment on, I was the lead singer of the group.
-Here’s one of the first songs we had out,” I turned to play our first single, “Big Boy.”
+“She forced him to listen to me and once he listened to me and from that moment on, I was the lead singer of the group.
+Here’s one of the first songs we had out,” I turned to play our first single “Big Boy.”
 I was eight years old at the time.
 I remember the excitement I felt at recording our first song.
-Although my childhood wasn’t much, singing with my brothers will always be something that I’ll cherish.
+Although, my childhood wasn’t much, singing with my brothers will always be something that I’ll cherish.